Marieke Hardy

 Marieke Josephine Hardy is an Australian writer, radio and television presenter, television producer and screenwriter, and former television actress.

-Early life and family
+Early life and education

 Hardy is the granddaughter of Frank Hardy, author of Power Without Glory, and the grandniece of comedian and radio and television presenter Mary Hardy.
 Her parents Alan and Galia Hardy were writers, producers and editors on several Australian television series including The Sullivans and All the Rivers Run.

 Hardy was raised in the Melbourne suburbs of Hawthorn East and Richmond.

 Hardy was educated at Carey Baptist Grammar School and Swinburne Senior Secondary College in Melbourne.

 She was a passionate supporter of the Fitzroy Football Club until their disbandment from the AFL competition in 1996.

 Career

 Radio

 Hardy co-hosted Melbourne's 3RRR radio show Best of the Brat on Tuesday nights from April 1996 to December 2007, under the pseudonym Holly C. The show was known as "the most immature show on Australian radio".

 Almost immediately following her departure from RRR, in January 2008 she began co-hosting the breakfast show on Triple J, the ABC's youth radio station, with Robbie Buck and Lindsay "The Doctor" McDougall.
 In December 2009, Hardy announced she was leaving Triple J to concentrate on her writing career.
 On 23 September 2024, it was announced that Hardy had joined former breakfast radio host Jo Stanley alongside several others for the launch of the Broad Radio radio platform, as Broad Radio had been in podcast form since 2020, Hardy had been a co-host previously.